-Campus Safety Alerts are generally issued by the Director, Deputy Director, or Supervisor of LECOM Police and Security or the Assistant Dean of Clinical Education.
+Campus Safety Alerts are generally issued by the Director, Deputy Director, or Supervisor of LECOM Police and Security or his/her designee.
 Timely Warnings and/or Emergency Notifications may be issued at the direction of the President or Provost of LECOM.
 When the nature of the crime or emergency allows the time to do so, individuals authorized to issue such warnings and notifications may confer with the Provost and/or President prior to issuing a Timely Warning or Emergency Notification.